top of page

 Post-War Implementation

-Following the war, visionary entrepreneurs like Malcolm McLean recognized the potential of wartime containerization concepts in commercial shipping.
+Following the war, visionary entrepreneurs like Malcolm McLean recognized the potential of containerization in commercial shipping.
 In 1956, McLean's Pan-Atlantic Steamship Company introduced the first successful containership service.
 This service utilized modified tankers to transport truck trailers between ports.

 This marked the beginning of the modern containership era, which would revolutionize international trade in the decades to come.